sejava-explorer/core-java-fundamentals/src/datatypesvariables/1-datatype-variables.md

 In technical term, `variable` is nothing but a memory location within computer internal memory which is used for storing data or value which is used by the functions or methods

-In Java, there are various operations we can perform on Variables
+In Java, there are various operations related to variables

 ##### Variable Declaration #####